 University of Mount Union is among your best bets if you're planning on studying Public Relations & Advertising.
 Grads of the public relations program state that they receive average early career income of public relations and mid-career income of $66,938.
 This is an exceptional selection for students who favor the style of a small college town.

+There is a grad program obtainable for students who are intrigued.
 Every year, somewhere around 100.0% freshman students receive a scholarship, with the typical amount being $15,459.
-This college features a superior freshman retention rate, with 79.0% of first-year students returning the next year.
 Ever wish colleges were graded with a report card?
 Now they are.
 Take a look at University of Mount Union's scorecard.

 Any student pursuing a degree in Public Relations & Advertising needs to check out Heidelberg University.
 Soon after graduating, Public Relations students usually make around $35,577 in their early careers.
 This is a tremendous choice for students who want the charms of a simple college town.

 Is safety on campus a concern?
 You will be happy to find out that Heidelberg University is known for a low crime rate.
-For graduates who want to carry on after earning a bachelor's degree, Heidelberg University has graduate programs available.
+Around 51.7% of the professors at Heidelberg University are full-time and get normal office hours, so they should be more accessible to students.
 A virtual tour may be a great way to find out more about Heidelberg University.

 Bowling Green State University - Main Campus is among your best bets if you're planning on studying Public Relations & Advertising.
 This is a tremendous opportunity for students who like the charms of a simple college town.